nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 }
 ```

-This all seems to make sense.
+Both of these method definitions seem sensible to me.

 Note that the type parameter `B` for `Cow` has a `ToOwned` bound on it.
 Does this help us resolve our earlier confusion with the `ToOwned` trait?
 Well, since `Cow` is a smart pointer type, it makes sense that it would implement `Deref` right?
 It's important that pointers can be dereferenced.
 Indeed, the docs say:

  > `Cow` implements `Deref`, which means that you can call
  > non-mutating methods directly on the data it encloses.
 If mutation